rick-r/marriage-figaro-norway/captions.md

 Hai già vinta la causa!
 Cosa sento!
 In qual laccio io cadea?

+  What's that?
+Why are those two so happy?
+  I'm being set up here!

 Perfidi!
 Io voglio ...
 Di tal modo punirvi - A piacer mio la sentenza sarà ...

+  Bastards!
+I'll show them.
+I'm not going to be made a fool of...

-Ma s'ei pagasse la vecchia pretendente?
+Ma s'ei pagasse
+la vecchia pretendente?
 Pagarla!
 In qual maniera!

+  What if they do get the money to pay off Marcellina's contract somehow.
+No, we've got to make sure that can't happen.

 E poi v'è Antonio,
 che a un incognito Figaro ricusa di dare una nipote in matrimonio.
 Coltivando l'orgoglio
 di questo mentecatto ...

+  something something contract.
+  haha.  this is why paying for the best lawyers in Hollywood is worth it!

 Tutto giova a un raggiro ...
 il colpo è fatto.

+  I've got this sewn up!

 Vedrò mentre io sospiro,
 felice un servo mio!